lammps/lammps/doc/src/fitpod.rst

     \right.

 The number of three-body descriptors per atom is thus :math:`N_{\rm 3b} N_{\rm e}^2(N_{\rm e}+1)/2`.
-While the number of three-body PODs increases cubically as a function of the number of elements, the computational complexity of the three-body PODs is independent of the number of elements.
+While the number of three-body PODs is cubic function of the number of elements, the computational complexity of the three-body PODs is independent of the number of elements.

 Four-Body SNAP Descriptors